YifanLei/HUDK4054/README.md

 2. Which template/software did you use?

    I used a template on Github, named [Best-README-Template](https://github.com/othneildrew/Best-README-Template).
 I also used [Banner Maker](https://banner.godori.dev/) to create a great banner of the project.
-I also used R studio when confirming the libraries to run.
+In addition, I used R studio when confirming the libraries to run.

 3. What was the most challenging part of creating a ReadME file?
 How did you overcome these obstacles?